Mnanzini nothobranch

 The Mnanzini nothobranch (Nothobranchius willerti) is a species of killifish in the family Nothobranchiidae.
-It is endemic to Kenya where it occurs on the floodplains of the lower Tana River system where it is found in temporary waterbodies and connecting streams.
-The specific name honours the German aquarist Manfred Willert who helped to collect the type and who donated it to Rudolf Hans Wildekamp who describe the species in 1992.
+It is endemic to Kenya where it occurs on the floodplains of the lower Tana River system.
+In terms of habitat it is found in temporary waterbodies and connecting streams.
+The specific name honours the German aquarist Manfred Willert who helped to collect the type and then donated it to Rudolf Hans Wildekamp Wildekamp described the species in 1992.